getoutreach/stencil/docs/content/en/functions/file.Create.md

 title: file.Create
 linktitle: file.Create
 description: >
-  Create creates a new file that is rendered by the current template.
-If the template has a single file with no contents this file replaces it.
+  Create creates a new file that is rendered by the current template
-date: 2022-05-02
+date: 2022-05-18
 categories: [functions]
 menu:
   docs:
     parent: "functions"
 ---

-Create creates a new file that is rendered by the current template\.
 If the template has a single file with no contents this file replaces it\.

 ```go-text-template
 {{- define "command" }}